Rubo3/subbot/README.md

 output_path: /global/output/path
 ```

-Your projects reside in the `projects` entry, and every project has its own `subtitles` and `videos`, specified through the use of [globbing](https://en.wikipedia.org/wiki/Glob_(programming)) with one pattern, as in `Project1`, or with a list of patterns, as in `ProjectN`'s `subtitles`.
-You can also specify a custom `mkvmerge` command path, if it's not in your `$PATH`, and a global or per-project output path, with the latter having precedence over the first one, and the first one having precedence over the current working directory.
+Your projects reside in the `projects` entry, and every project has its own `subtitles` and `videos`, specified through the use of [globbing](https://en.wikipedia.org/wiki/Glob_(programming)) with one pattern, as in the first project, or with a list of patterns, as in the second project's `subtitles`.
+You can also specify a custom `mkvmerge` command path, if it's not in your `PATH` environment variable, and a global or per-project `output_path`, with the latter having precedence over the former, and the former having precedence over the current working directory.

 The command syntax is as follows: